multicatch/esp32_eink_picture_frame/README.md

 * a TP4057 USB-C charging module,
 * a 4000mAh LiPo battery.

+The pictures are uploaded via Bluetooth (WiFi firmware is still in development).

-The pictures are uploaded via Bluetooth.
-They need to be converted to raw Spectra 6 format (4bpp), I've used [this script by quark-zju](https://gist.github.com/quark-zju/e488eb206ba66925dc23692170ba49f9) and made [another script](./bmp_to_bin.py) that converts the output image to a proper 4bpp palette.
+The pictures need to be converted to raw Spectra 6 format (4bpp), I've used [this script by quark-zju](https://gist.github.com/quark-zju/e488eb206ba66925dc23692170ba49f9) and made [another script](./bmp_to_bin.py) that converts the output image to a proper 4bpp palette.
 The original script also outputs sp6 files with raw data, but unfortunately the palette is wrong for my display.

+The battery should last about a month, but I'm still testing the frame and I'll update the estimate.
+For my calculations I've assumed the LED on the ESP32 and buck boost is lit continuously (to save the battery, you may unsolder those).

 ## Picture uploader